 As mentioned previously, current research addresses the hypotheses in terms of ownership structure based on the theory that ownership concentration might mitigate agency problems leading to reducing agency cost by aligning the interests of controlling owners with those of the company (Ang et al., 2000).
 In the second model, ownership structure is used as a control variable and the result shows that family ownership is significantly (coefficient = 0.076 and p<0.10) and positively related with the earnings management indicator.
 On top of that, state-ownership, is consistent with the same result as the first model; it seems to be positive and significant with earnings management.
-However, in comparison with the first model, institutional, blockholder, and managerial ownership are still positive and insignificant with earnings management.
-The findings generally indicate that discretionary accruals as proxy for earnings management is not negatively and significantly related to ownership concentration.
+However, in comparison with the first model, institutional, blockholder, and managerial ownership are still positive and insignificant with earnings management is not negatively and significantly related to ownership concentration.
 The results suggest that the presence of managerial, state-owned, family, blockholder, and institutional ownership might not effectively monitor the management to avoid opportunistic behaviour of the management including earnings management in Saudi Arabia.